OSGeo/grass/lib/python/docs/src/pygrass_raster.rst

 The PyGrass :class:`~pygrass.raster.RasterRow` class allow user to open maps row by row in either read or write mode using the `Raster library`_.
 Reading and writing to the same map at the same time is not supported.
-For this functionality, please see the :ref:`RasterSegment-label` and :ref:`RasterNumpy-label` classes.
+For this functionality, please see the :ref:`RasterSegment-label` class.
 The RasterRow class allows map rows to be read in any order, but map rows can only be written in sequential order.
 Therefore, each now row written to a map is added to the file as the last row. ::